 Can Hormones in the Kidneys Affect Menopause?

-Hormonal imbalances are a normal part of how your body operates and are a normal part of your body regulating your system throughout life.
-Hormonal imbalances don’t always cause symptoms, but when they do, it can be a sign of an underlying health condition.
+Hormonal fluctuations are a normal part of how your body operates and is a normal part of your body regulating your system throughout life.
+Hormonal fluctuations don’t always cause symptoms, but when they do it can be a sign of an underlying health condition.
 In the kidneys, hormones like estrogen assist in blood pressure management and ensuring your kidneys work efficiently.

-Women with very low estrogen levels may see changes in their health as their hormones fluctuate.
-Some women may experience hormonal imbalances and kidney complications when approaching menopause.
+Women with very low estrogen levels will see changes in their health as this hormone decreases.
+Some women may experience kidney complications when approaching menopause.
 While menopause does not always directly affect hormones in the kidneys, women with preexisting kidney disease may have more difficulties managing menopausal symptoms.

 What Hormones are Produced in the Kidneys?